-Litchfield National Park, located just southwest of Darwin in Australia’s Northern Territory, is a tropical wonderland of cascading waterfalls, lush monsoon forests, magnetic termite mounds, and crystal-clear plunge pools.
+Litchfield National Park, located approximately 110-120 km southwest of Darwin in Australia’s Northern Territory, is a tropical wonderland of cascading waterfalls, lush monsoon forests, magnetic termite mounds, and crystal-clear plunge pools.
 Whether you’re seeking natural serenity or outdoor adventure, Litchfield National Park, Australia, delivers both in equal measure.
-This 2026 Litchfield National Park travel guide brings you everything you need to plan your perfect escape, from the best time to visit Litchfield National Park, top attractions, swimming spots, camping options, and nearby Darwin experiences, to practical tips that’ll make your trip unforgettable.
+This 2026 Litchfield National Park travel guide brings you everything you need to plan your perfect escape, from the best time to visit Litchfield National Park, top attractions, swimming spots, camping options, and nearby Darwin experiences to practical tips that’ll make your trip unforgettable.

-Established in 1986 and spanning over 1,500 square kilometres, Litchfield National Park is a gem of the Northern Territory, located just 100 km southwest of Darwin.
+Established in 1986 and spanning over 1,500 square kilometers, Litchfield National Park is a gem of the Northern Territory, located approximately 110-120 km southwest of Darwin (a 1.5-2 hour drive).
 Its accessibility and compact layout make it ideal for day trips from Darwin or overnight camping adventures.

 Fun Fact: Litchfield has been named after the explorer Frederick Henry Litchfield, who was among the pioneers of the Northern Territory.